IzumiSy/seizen-ui/packages/datatable-react/docs/plugin.md

 ## Creating a Context Menu Only Plugin

-Omit `position` and `render` to create a plugin that only adds context menu items.
+Omit `slots` to create a plugin that only adds context menu items.

 ```tsx
 import { z } from "zod";